inferadb/control/docs/overview.md

 1. **401 Unauthorized**: Token expired
    - Attempt refresh if refresh token available
-   - Otherwise, request new tokens from Management API
+   - Otherwise, request new tokens from Control
    - Retry original request once

 2. **403 Forbidden**: Permissions changed
    - Clear all cached tokens (access + refresh)
-   - Re-authenticate with Management API to get updated permissions
+   - Re-authenticate with Control to get updated permissions
    - Do NOT retry automatically

 3. **`REFRESH_TOKEN_USED`**: Possible token theft